apostrophecms/docs/docs/guide/custom-ui.md

 For readability's sake, a `.` is used in the table above to separate sub-properties of `options` (see the example above for what the actual configuration looks like).
 If an option exists for `@apostrophecms/piece-type` it can be used for any module that extends it.

 ::: note
+Since the type of an existing page can be changed, there is only one manager modal and only one editor modal for all pages, and those component names are configured on the `@apostrophecms/page` module.
+Piece and widget types can have their own type-specifc overrides.

-If an option ends in `Modal`, our component is expected to embed the `AposModal` component so that the admin UI can await it with `apos.modal.execute`.
+If an option ends in `Modal`, the component is required to embed the `AposModal` component.
 For examples, look at the source code of the default components listed above.

 The `AposWidgetEditor` component already provides a modal dialog box in which to edit the schema of any widget, so we won't need to configure a replacement unless we want to support editing directly on the page. `AposRichTextWidgetEditor` is an example of how to do this.

 The `AposWidget` component has **nothing to do with a typical site visitor experience.** It is used only when displaying our widget while the page is in edit mode.
-While overriding this component is rare, but the `@apostrophecms/rich-text-widget` module does so to provide a "click the text to edit" experience for rich text widgets.
+While overriding this component is rare, the `@apostrophecms/rich-text-widget` module does so to provide a "click the text to edit" experience for rich text widgets.
 If you're just trying to enhance your widget with frontend JavaScript, you should write a [widget player](custom-widgets.md#client-side-javascript-for-widgets) instead.

+Before you override an editor modal, consider just adding a custom schema field type.
 :::

 ## Registering custom field types